Tabernacle of the Heavens Mapping Research: Hebrews 8:5

 This material was omitted from my dissertation due to space limitations.
 This research information now appears in the book publication Atonement and Logic of Resurrection in Hebrews 9:27-28 above p.
 405-418.
 For this PDF version, Bibliographic references, abbreviations, figures, tables, and appendixes locate in the main work: William W. Henry Jr., “Atonement and the Logic of Resurrection in Hebrews 9:27–28: Jesus’ Ministry to Lead Believers for Salvation into Heaven a Very Little While after Individual Death and Judgment” (PhD diss., Southwestern Baptist Theological Seminary, 2023).

-This supplmental material explores the gospel as a process concerning the speech-action of God himself known as the Word of God, conversation, the Christ, the seed, the promise, and the gospel that was fulfilled by Jesus, so that he might shepherd believers as his assembling church into the kingdom of God, now in the heaven.
+This supplemental material explores the gospel as a process concerning the speech-action of God himself known as the Word of God, conversation, the Christ, the seed, the promise, and the gospel that was fulfilled by Jesus, so that he might shepherd believers as his assembling church into the kingdom of God, now in the heaven.
 Exploration of a handful of canonical NT texts strongly supports the nodal point of continued, prompt, spirit body living with open heavens in a concrete substance-reality for believers after death and judgment.
 Further research is needed in this considered venue.

-William W. Henry Jr., MATh, MD, PhD
+William W. Henry Jr., MATh, MD, PhD Supervisor: Terry Wilder, PhD School of Theology Southwestern Baptist Theological Seminary, 2023

 PhD Research Excursus B Omitted Supplemental Material